DanBrit/updated-portfolio2/README.md

 Hello, here is my portfolio, which I rebuilt using React and Gatsby.
-I have read a lot about Gatsby while learning about ReactJS and I wanted to branch out into something new.
+I have read a lot about Gatsby while learning about ReactJS and I wanted to branch out into something different.

 ![](website.gif)